You Showed Me: The Lightning Seeds version

 In 1996, the song was covered in a trip hop style by British alternative rock band the Lightning Seeds on their fourth album, Dizzy Heights (1996), and released as the album's fourth and final single in April 1997 by Epic Records.
 It was originally intended to be a B-side to their single "What If..."
-(1996), and utilises loops and samplers from the Turtles original.
+(1996), and utilises loops and samples from the Turtles original.
 The song became the Lightning Seeds' most successful chart release (not including the two versions of "Three Lions") reaching No. 8 in the UK.
 By the time the single was released, drummer Chris Sharrock had left the band to join Robbie Williams' backing group, and new percussionist Zak Starkey took his place in its accompanying music video, directed by Pedro Romhanyi.
 Additionally, it peaked at No. 4 in Iceland and No. 42 on the Eurochart Hot 100.
 It was also included on the Austin Powers: International Man of Mystery soundtrack.